bsandmann/blocktrust.CredentialBadges/README.md

 ## Third-Party Libraries

-This project is using ImageShartp as a third-party library:
+This project is using ImageSharp as a third-party library:

 ### ImageSharp